Nature And Place Poetry Competition 2018

 Submitting your poems

 You can submit up to six poems in one batch, the entry fee for the first poem is £6 and includes an administration fee, the fee for each subsequent poem in the batch is £3.50.

-If you wish to submit more than six poems you will need to make a second submission which will include a second submission fee.
+If you wish to submit more than six poems you will need to make a second submission which will include a second administration fee.

 Please note we require poems to be sent as either as a Adobe PDF or a Microsoft Word .doc or a .docx.
 Please paste all your poems into one file which you can upload on the submission page after you’ve made your payment.
-You must retain your Paypal Transaction ID and enter it on the form and fill in all the required fields.
+You must retain your Paypal Transaction ID and Paypal account name and enter it on the form and fill in all the required fields.

 Enter the competition